segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/quickstart.md

 ## Avanced events tracking

 Let's imagine you have an e-commerce website and would like to track all user transactions.
-Of cause this should be properly set up by developers but for the purpose of this quick guide let's send a "fake" transaction.
+Of cause, this should be properly set up by developers but for the purpose of this quick guide let's send a "fake" transaction.

 1. Open Chome browser console and copy-paste the following code:
 ```js